aegis-icons/aegis-icons/CONTRIBUTING.md

 :x: These are never accepted to aegis-icons, **no exceptions!**

 - Apps / sites **not** having Aegis supported 2FA support.
+  - Also applied when service has discontinued 3rd party 2FA support (only supporting legacy users).
 - Platforms having massive hate speech group following and poor moderation.
   - *Examples (not limited to):* [most of the platforms listed here](https://en.wikipedia.org/wiki/Alt-tech#Platforms).
 - Obvious scams or other suspiciously shady apps / sites.